-What is Trust in a relationship?
+What Is Trust in a Relationship?

 Trust is a virtue that means freedom from suspicion and doubts.
 It symbolizes the feeling of certainty towards your partner and having the confidence to say that he/she will not do anything to harm you or your relationship.

 Many could attest that trust is the basic foundation or “building block” of every relationship.
-When you choose to commit yourself in a romantic relationship, you are actually entrusting yourself and a part of your life to the other person.
+When you choose to commit yourself to a romantic relationship, you are actually entrusting yourself and a part of your life to the other person.

 You are investing your feelings with confidence while choosing to believe that they will be reciprocated.
 Trust cannot be absolutely proven or demanded.
 It is a choice that people make.
 It is something that you and your partner should hang on to in order to maintain your relationship.